Crunch-io/scrunch/docs/order.md

 `Group` objects allow access to their elements using python's square bracket syntax in two forms:

-- With 0-based integer indexes, like python `list` objects.
+- Using 0-based integer indexes, like python `list` objects.
 For example:

 ```python
 user_id = ds.oder[0]
 ```

-- With string keys, as with python `dict` objects.
+- Using string keys, as with python `dict` objects.
 In this case, the key must refer to either the `alias` of a variable or to the `name` of a sub-group.
 For example: